Voltagegroups/Documentation/config/template.rst

 .. note:: This is a note admonition.
    This is the second line of the first paragraph.

-.. admonition:: This is a general admonition.
-   This is the second line of the first paragraph.

 Indices and tables
 ==================